I don’t know if I have ever shared on this blog the sequence of events that lead to me connecting to what I call “Source?”

 It began in 1983.

 I was in Israel.
-I moved there is 1982.
+I moved there from Hungary in 1982.
 I hoped that my life would change for the better, but alas, it did not.

 I spent most of my life depressed, on medication, in therapy, miserable.
-Intermittently it interfered even with my professional life: I had to take weeks of when I was especially depressed.
+Intermittently it interfered even with my professional life.
+I had to take weeks off when I was especially depressed.

 I was an architect, by the way.

 One night I was driving home from some trip past the Old City of Jerusalem, and I had the good idea to stop and visit the Western Wall, the wall where it is said, you are closest to God.

 It was about 3 am, and there was only one Hassid, an ultra religious Jew praying in front of the wall.
 I sat down about 30 maybe 40 feet from the wall, and just sat there.
 I looked up and asked: if there is anything there, please make me feel you.